howdyai/botkit/packages/botbuilder-adapter-facebook/readme.md

 This package contains an adapter that communicates directly with the Facebook Messenger API, and translates messages to and from a standard format used by your bot.
 This package can be used alongside your favorite bot development framework to build bots that work with Facebook Messenger.

-## Get Started

-If you are starting a brand new project, [follow these instructions to create a customized application template.](https://botkit.ai/getstarted.html)

 ## Install Package

 Add this package to your project using npm: